 For most of its locations, the Company offers a loyalty reward program to its dispensary customers that allows customers to earn reward credits to be used on future purchases.
 Loyalty reward credits issued as part of a sales transaction results in revenue being deferred until the loyalty reward is redeemed by the customer.
 The loyalty rewards are shown as reductions to 'revenue, net of discounts' line within the accompanying consolidated statements of operations and comprehensive (loss) income and included as deferred revenue on the consolidated balance sheets.
 A portion of the revenue generated in a sale must be allocated to the loyalty points earned.
-The amount allocated to the points earned is deferred until the loyalty program.
-As of December 31, 2022 and 2021, the loyalty liability totaled \$8.9 million and \$6.7 million, respectively, and is included in deferred revenue on the consolidated balance sheets 31, 2022 and 2021 are customer credit balances of \$0.6 million and \$0.6 million, respectively.
+The amount allocated to the points earned is deferred until the loyalty points are redeemed or expire.
+Expiration policies vary between six months and indefinite depending on the specific loyalty program.
+As of December 31, 2022 and 2021, the loyalty liability totaled \$8.9 million and \$6.7 million, respectively, and is included in deferred revenue on the consolidated balance sheets.
+Included within deferred revenue as of December 31, 2022 and 2021 are customer credit balances of \$0.6 million and \$0.6 million, respectively.